godot-dimensions/godot-4d/README.md

 This repo only supports Godot 4.3 and later.
 There are no plans to support Godot 3.x, as it is missing critical Variant data types.

+## Folder Structure

+* `mesh/`: All mesh-related classes including nodes and resources.
+* `physics/`: All physics-related classes including nodes and resources.
+* `nodes/`: Any nodes that do not fit into the above categories.

 ## License

 This repo is free and open source software licensed under The Unlicense.